TREVOR MATTEA

 PicturePhoto from Rengstorff House

-As part of this field trip, students attended in a docent-led presentation and tour of a historical building and property in Mountain View before describing the experience in an informative paragraph.
+As part of this field trip, students participated in a docent-led presentation and tour of a historical building and property in Mountain View, then described the experience in an informative paragraph.

 This field trip was originally designed to accompany the following California Content Standards for Grade 3 Continuity and Change: